-Britains Viking Treasure Hoard
+Britain's Viking Treasure Hoard

-The Cuerdale Hoard
+The Cuerdale Hoard.

-The actual hoard was discovered by workmen at Hall Farm, Cuerdale. a total of 1,000 oz (31 kg) of silver ingots and a large amount of Anglo-Saxon coins were found in a lead chest.
-The local folklore had spoken of its existence.
-Anyone who stood on the south bank of the River Ribble at Walton le Dale, and looked up river towards Ribchester, would be within sight of the richest treasure in England.
+The actual hoard was discovered by workmen at Hall Farm, Cuerdale.
+A total of 1,000 oz (31 kg) of silver ingots and a large amount of Anglo-Saxon coins were found in a sturdy lead chest.
+The local folklore had spoken of its existence for many generations, yet no trace of it had appeared in written sources.
+Anyone who had stood on the south bank of the River Ribble at Walton le Dale, and had looked up river towards Ribchester, would have been within sight of the richest hidden treasure in England.

-The hoard was found by a group of workmen repairing the embankment of the river.
-It was in a lead box, which shows evidence of the hoard having been parcelled into small bags or packages.
-After discovery it was quickly recovered by the landowner's bailiffs, ensuring it remained together, though the workmen managed to keep a coin each for themselves.
+The Cuerdale Hoard was found by a group of workmen repairing the embankment of the river.
+It was in a lead box, which showed evidence of the hoard having been parcelled into small bags or packages.
+After discovery it was quickly recovered by the landowner's bailiffs, this ensured that it remained together for posterity.
+Although, the workmen did manage to keep a coin each for themselves.